 I saw a quote that reads ‘great things never came from comfort zones’.
 A very powerful notion that I haven’t stopped thinking about recently.
 If every time we plan with this in mind, surely this will ensure that learners are being pushed, are being trusted to find things out for themselves and therefore promoting independence and ownership.
 If children are regularly kept within their comfort zones, a place where they feel happy and safe to poodle along, are they really learning?

 I’ll never forget a lesson observation a couple of years ago where I had all the hallmarks a decent lesson should (come on, I’m sure you all know the imaginary tick list we’ve all been drilled to think about) when in feedback, the lead observer said ‘one pupil was really stuck.
 He sat there thinking for a long time’.
 My heart sank.
-I thought that this was going to be a negative because I had let him go for far too long.
+I thought that this was going to be negative because I had let him go for far too long.
 I was wrong.
 The observer went on to say that ‘this showed that he was out of his comfort zone and was trying different things to get to the right answer – this challenge is what all pupils need’.
-I have never forgot it.
+I have never forgotten.
 I know that it is scary letting children sit there thinking, without support, ‘I’m finding this a little too challenging’ but I firmly believe we should try it more often, if not every day.
-OK, so we don’t want learners to be so far out of their comfort zones that they never learn anything but it emphasises the growth mind set ethos, the positive can-do attitude and the need for developing independent, problem solving skills.
+OK, so we don’t want learners to be so far out of their comfort zones that they never learn anything but it emphasises the growth mindset ethos, the positive can-do attitude and the need for developing independent, problem-solving skills.

 Why have you got a picture of the winter sport curling I hear you ask?
 This is what I imagine a comfort zone to look like.
 We push ourselves towards the inner ring which represents the place we find most uncomforting.
 If we manage to get inside this zone, this is where most learning occurs.
 If we find ourselves on the outer rings or even worse (god forbid) not in the rings at all, then learning has become lost, stagnant and is limiting.